Harrie Langman

 Hartgert "Harrie" Langman (23 February 1931 – 1 August 2016) was a Dutch politician of the People's Party for Freedom and Democracy (VVD).

+Life and career

+Langman studied law and economics at the Vrije Universiteit Amsterdam.
 He served as Minister of Economic Affairs from 1971-1973.

-He was on the Executive Board of N.V.
+After his political career he was on the Executive Board of N.V.
 ABN until 1991, and was also a professor at the Netherlands School of Economics.

-He studied law and economics at the Vrije Universiteit Amsterdam.

-He died on 1 August 2016.
+Langman died on 1 August 2016.